VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-2/README.md

 - How to create a responsive and collapse navbar
 - Toggler navbar
 - Usage and implementation of some Javascript clases in Bootstrap
-- Usage of breadcrumb Bootstrap's class
+- Usage of Bootstrap's  breadcrumb class
+- Font-awesome icons and Bootstrap-social icons